 MARLENE COLUCCI (Treasurer)

-Executive Director, The Business Council
+Chief Executive Officer, The Business Council

 Colucci has a bachelor’s degree in Communication Studies from University of California, Los Angeles and a juris doctorate from the Georgetown University Law Center.